Lifestyle

 Photo: Mt.
 Blanco Fossil Museum

-Now the collection of Taylor’s rock ‘n’ roll billboards from the ’70s and ’80s is stored in the auditorium of the Mt.
+The collection of Taylor’s rock ‘n’ roll billboards from the ’70s and ’80s has been stored in the auditorium of the Mt.
 Blanco Fossil Museum.
 One of these billboards was even autographed by none other than Grammy Award-winning James Taylor—no relation to Joe, apparently.
 James Taylor’s signature graces Joe Taylor’s painting of the 1974 album cover, which the artist arranged for the musician to view and sign at a Lubbock concert in April 2016.
 Members of Three Dog Night also signed the billboard version of one of their classic albums while at a Lubbock concert.
 Legendary singer-songwriter J. D. Souther autographed the billboard version of The Souther–Hillman–Furay Band album cover, even including a special message, after a performance at Lubbock’s Cactus Theater.
 These signatures from world-famous musicians make the collection all the more valuable.

 Photo: Mt.
 Blanco Fossil Museum